Obama Changed Rules Regarding Raw Intelligence, Allowing NSA To Share Raw Data With US's Other 16 Intelligence Agencies

 The data is too sparse to reach a conclusion.
 The number of attacks was near zero both before and after 9/11, and the operations you mentioned were not the only variable.
 We have better security, more public awareness, etc. Either way, terrorism isn't a significant risk, and our government should be diverting resources to finding solutions to far bigger risks, like obesity and dementia.

 Most open and transparent president ever...
-(Score:2, Funny)
+(Score:3, Funny)

 Most open and transparent president ever, just with your data, not his.